Epidemiological & Biostatistical Methods for Public Health & Clinical Research

 - Obtaining IRB approval

 - Gaining familiarity with aspects of data management

 - Identifying and applying appropriate statistical methods and correctly interpreting results

 - Gaining familiarity with tracking and recording steps in the analysis of a data set

-- Writing up the results of a data analysis for a professional publication
+- Writing up the results of a data analysis for a research report

 - Oral presentation of the results